iterative/dvc.org/content/docs/studio/troubleshooting.md

 ## Project got created, but does not contain any data

-If you initialized a DVC repository, but did make any commit with data, metrics or hyperparameters, then you will be able to connect to this repository and create a project.
-However, the project will be empty.
+If you initialized a DVC repository, but did make any commit with data, metrics or hyperparameters, then you will be able to connect to this repository.
+However, the project will appear empty in Iterative Studio.
 To solve this, either make relevant commits to your DVC repository.
 Or, specify custom files with the metrics or hyperparameters that you want to visualize.

 Refer to the [DVC documentation](https://dvc.org/doc) for help on making commits to a DVC repository.
 Instructions on how to specify custom files can be found